-Welcome to the fabulous 2018 HAYDAYS programme for children and families, presenting authors and illustrators whose inspiration and imagination make the wonderful books we have today.
+The fabulous HAYDAYS programme for children and families takes place as part of Hay Festival every year.
+It presents authors and illustrators whose inspiration and imagination make the wonderful books we have today.
 Taking readers into the world of stories and lighting the spark of what it takes to create them is at the heart of HAYDAYS.

-There are nine days of events around two themes: inclusivity and providing access to science.
-Appearing on stage will be storytellers from all around the world so that readers can enjoy the widest range possible.
-There will also be opportunities for everyone from the youngest upwards to explore aspects of science and technology far from the classroom and in ways that will develop their practical skills as well as the theory.
+There are nine days of events, which in 2018 followed two themes: inclusivity and providing access to science.
+There were opportunities for everyone from the youngest upwards to explore aspects of science and technology far from the classroom and in ways that developed their practical skills as well as the theory.
+Every year, the HAYDAYS stages play host to storytellers from all around the world so that readers can enjoy the widest range possible.

-Among this year's writers and artists are David Walliams, Nadia Shireen, Gemma Cairney, Nick Sharratt, Sarah Crossan, Juno Dawson, Sarah McIntyre, Jacqueline Wilson, Cressida Cowell, Andy Stanton, M.G Leonard, Katherine Rundell, Michael Morpurgo, Judith Kerr, Catherine Johnson and the current Children’s Laureate, Lauren Child.
+Among the writers and artists appearing at the 2018 festival were David Walliams, Nadia Shireen, Gemma Cairney, Nick Sharratt, Sarah Crossan, Juno Dawson, Sarah McIntyre, Jacqueline Wilson, Cressida Cowell, Andy Stanton, M.G Leonard, Katherine Rundell, Michael Morpurgo, Judith Kerr, Catherine Johnson and the current Children’s Laureate, Lauren Child.
 Plus inspirational scientists Robert Winston, Maggie Aderin-Pocock, Steve Mould and Max Barclay.
-There will be books and signings by children's and Young Adult authors on the programme in the Hay Festival Bookshop on site.
-Explore the programme and book your tickets for HAYDAYS here.
+There were books and signings galore by children's and Young Adult authors on the programme in the Hay Festival Bookshop on site.

-Most HAYDAYS events take place in the Starlight Stage and the Llwyfan Cymru – Wales Stage.
+Most HAYDAYS events take place in the Starlight Stage and the Llwyfan Cymru – Wales Stage on the Hay Festival site.
 There's also a bunch of lovely extras, including:

-This is a flexible space with non-stop workshops and events for all ages including storytelling, illustration, circus workshops, ambient literature and hacking the web – legally.
+This is a flexible space with non-stop workshops and events for all ages, which at the 2018 festival included storytelling, illustration, circus workshops, ambient literature and hacking the web – legally.

-An opportunity to get crafting, from 10am-5pm, Sat 26 May-Sun 3 June (closes at 1pm on Sun 3 June).
+An opportunity to get crafting, from 10am–5pm daily throughout the festival.
 Get messy and creative: your imagination is the limit.
-Free drop in.
+This is a free, drop in venue.

-A lovely, messy space for trying new things with demonstrations and workshops, from optical illusions using ink with CATion Outreach, through to green woodworking with neuro-diverse students from Ruskin Mill.
+A lovely, messy space for trying new things, with demonstrations and workshops.
+At the 2018 festival these ranged from optical illusions using ink with CATion Outreach, through to green woodworking with neuro-diverse students from Ruskin Mill.
 These are free, drop-in events.

-Come and cook on an open fire in Rooted Forest School workshops or go on a Wildlife Safari and Treasure Hunt with RSPB Cymru in the lovely Wild Garden venue by the main entrance to the Festival site.
+Festival-goers in 2018 were able to cook on an open fire during Rooted Forest School workshops or go on a Wildlife Safari and Treasure Hunt with RSPB Cymru in the lovely Wild Garden venue by the main entrance to the Festival site.

 Hay Festival Compass is a space for older teenagers and students to learn, be inspired and discover.
 For imaginative learning resources, internships and free access to some of the world’s best speakers, join us on-site and online.
 Attend the 'How I Got Here' interviews and find out how our Hay speakers came to their area of expertise, watch the HAY LEVELS, find out more about HAY ACADEMY and about prospective universities or degree subjects from academics, admissions tutors and students at Hay Festival partnership Universities.
 Free, drop in.